The Bahamas

 Time

-The Bahamas (/bəˈhɑːməz/ ⓘ bə-HAH-məz), officially the Commonwealth of The Bahamas,[12] is a country in North America.
-It is an island country within the Lucayan Archipelago of the West Indies in the Atlantic Ocean.
+The Bahamas (/bəˈhɑːməz/ ⓘ bə-HAH-məz), officially the Commonwealth of The Bahamas,[13] is an island country within the Lucayan Archipelago of the Atlantic Ocean.
 It contains 97% of the Lucayan Archipelago's land area and 88% of its population.
-The archipelagic state consists of more than 3,000 islands, cays, and islets in the Atlantic Ocean, and is located north of Cuba and northwest of the island of Hispaniola (split between the Dominican Republic and Haiti) and the Turks and Caicos Islands, southeast of the U.S. state of Florida, and east of the Florida Keys.
+The archipelagic country consists of more than 3,000 islands, cays, and islets in the Atlantic Ocean, and is located north of Cuba and northwest of the island of Hispaniola (split between the Dominican Republic and Haiti) and the Turks and Caicos Islands, southeast of the U.S. state of Florida and east of the Florida Keys.
 The capital is Nassau on the island of New Providence.
-The Royal Bahamas Defence Force describes The Bahamas' territory as encompassing 470,000 km2 (180,000 sq mi) of ocean space.
+The Royal Bahamas Defence Force describes the Bahamas' territory as encompassing 470,000 km2 (180,000 sq mi) of ocean space.

-The Bahama islands were inhabited by the Arawak and Lucayans, a branch of the Arawakan-speaking Taíno, for many centuries.[13]
+The Bahama islands were inhabited by the Arawak and Lucayans, a branch of the Arawakan-speaking Taíno, for many centuries.[14]
 Christopher Columbus was the first European to see the islands, making his first landfall in the "New World" in 1492 when he landed on the island of San Salvador.
-Later, the Spanish shipped the native Lucayans to Hispaniola and enslaved them there, after which the Bahama islands were mostly deserted from 1513 until 1648, nearly all native Bahamians having been forcibly removed for enslavement or having died of diseases that Europeans brought with them from Europe.
-In 1649,[14] English colonists from Bermuda, known as the Eleutheran Adventurers, settled on the island of Eleuthera.
+Later, the Spanish shipped the native Lucayans to Hispaniola and enslaved them there, after which the Bahama islands were mostly deserted from 1513 until 1648, as nearly all native Bahamians had been forcibly removed for enslavement or had died of diseases which Europeans had brought with them from Europe.
+In 1649,[15] English colonists from Bermuda, known as the Eleutheran Adventurers, settled on the island of Eleuthera.

-The country gained governmental independence in 1973, led by Sir Lynden O. Pindling.
-Charles III is currently its monarch, shared with other Commonwealth realms.[13]
-The Bahamas has the third-largest gross domestic product per capita in the Americas, after the United States and Canada.
-Its economy is based on tourism and offshore finance.[16]
+The country gained independence from the United Kingdom in 1973, led by Sir Lynden O. Pindling.
+It shares its monarch with the other Commonwealth realms.
+The Bahamas has the fourteenth-largest gross domestic product per capita in the Americas.
+Its economy is based on tourism and offshore finance.[17]
+Though the Bahamas is in the Lucayan Archipelago, and not on the Caribbean Sea, it is often considered part of the wider Caribbean region.[18]
+The Bahamas is a full member of the Caribbean Community (CARICOM) but is not part of the CARICOM Single Market and Economy.[19]

 Read more Source: Wikipedia